Merouane Zemmama: International career

 Zemmama represented his country at the 2004 Summer Olympics in Greece, but only played in the second half of Morocco's last game, a 2–1 win against Iraq.
 The Moroccan federation banned him from international football, however, after his transfer to Hibernian was disputed.
 The dispute was resolved and the ban was lifted in 2008, allowing Zemmmama to be selected for a 2010 FIFA World Cup qualifier against Mauritania.
 Zemmama won his first cap as a second-half substitute in that game, and he scored a goal a minute after coming onto the field.

 Playing style

-Marouane first appearances with raja, started to play mostly as a right winger that moment raja fans has seen a copy of Antonio Cassano, but just after the first season with club, the manager Henry Michel started to use him as a playmaker, and sometimes as false 10 during Oscar Fulloné era in 2006.
-The player's biggest influence was Zinedine Zidane the main reason he chose the number 5 jersey, the player today is considered as one of the Raja Casablanca all time legends, known to be a fantastic dribbler, good passing accuracy, and a free-kick specialist, also good vision as a playmaker.
+Merouane Zemmama started at Raja Casablanca as a right winger, often compared to Antonio Cassano due to his flair.
+After his first season, he was moved to a playmaker role, occasionally as a false 10 under Henry Michel.
+Later, during his time at Hibernian, he also played as a false 9, adapting to British football.
+Influenced by Zinedine Zidane, he wore the number 5 jersey.
+Known for his dribbling, passing accuracy, and free-kick expertise, Zemmama became one of both Raja’s and hibernian all-time legends.